Safe Computing Tips

 How to practice 'safe computing'

 The number and sophistication of phishing and spoofing scams sent out to consumers is continuing to increase dramatically.
-While online banking is widely considered to be as safe or safer than in-branch or ATM banking, as a general rule you should be careful about giving out your personal financial information over the Internet.
+While online or mobile banking is widely considered to be as safe or safer than in-branch or ATM banking, as a general rule you should be careful about giving out your personal financial information over the Internet.
 Below is a list of recommendations you can use to avoid becoming a victim of these scams:

 - Be suspicious of any email with urgent requests for personal financial information

 - Phishers typically include upsetting or exciting (but false) statements in their emails to get people to react immediately

 - They typically ask for information such as usernames, passwords, credit card numbers, Social Security numbers, etc.

 - Phisher emails typically are not as personalized and may contain spelling errors while valid messages from your bank or e-commerce company generally are accurate in the way they spell your name and your financial institution's name.